-The International Student Exchange’s secondary school student program brings over 2800 students to the U.S. every year.
-Academics and cultural immersion are the focus of the program, as well as improving diplomatic relations between different countries.
+The International Student Exchange’s secondary school student exchange program brings over 2800 students to the U.S. every year.
+Academics and cultural immersion are the focus of the exchange program, as well as improving diplomatic relations between different countries.
 Over the course of the last fifty years, the global efforts of the organizations that promote the exchange program have brought hundreds of thousands of students and families together.

 The history of the J-1 visa goes back to 1961 and the institution of the Mutual Educational and Cultural Exchange Act.
 Created by Senator J. William Fulbright, the act’s purpose was to increase understanding between people of different nations through the common goal of promoting education and cultural understanding.
-It consolidated many of the former laws already on the books which set up agreements with individual nations and gave more freedom and resources to students and institutions that promoted and participated in the program.
+It consolidated many of the former laws already on the books which set up agreements with individual nations and gave more freedom and resources to students and institutions that promoted and participated in the exchange programs.

-What students and families should take away from this program is the idea of cooperation and understanding.
-Governments, students, and families have continued to advance these programs for the last 60 years, and that has been no small undertaking.
+What students and families should take away from this exchange program is the idea of cooperation and understanding.
+Governments, students, and families have continued to advance these exchange programs for the last 60 years, and that has been no small undertaking.
 Issues of politics, conflict, economics, and ideals occasionally get in the way, but at this time there are more participants in exchange programs the world over than Fulbright might have ever imagined was possible.
-The success of the program is because peoples of different nations want to understand one another and that humans have an instinct to learn as much as they can.
+The success of the exchange program is because peoples of different nations want to understand one another and that humans have an instinct to learn as much as they can.

 Get involved in J-1 exchange, consider becoming a host family for an international exchange student!